DorothyTamYiLing/sql-data-warehouse-BI-analytics-project/README.md

 # sql-data-warehouse-project
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generate actionable insights.
-Designed as a portforlio project that highlights industry best practices in data engineering and analytics.
 Based on Udemy course 'The Only SQL Course with 200+ Visual Animations: learn Fast, Practice Hard & Build Real-World Projects' by Baraa.
 ## Project Components
 ### Building the Data Warehouse (Data Engineering)
-#### Objecttive
+#### Objective
 Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

 #### Specifications